SGM Herbert A. Friedman (Ret.)

-Kony is believed to be in the Central African Republic.
+Kony is believed to be in the Central African Republic (CAR).
 Their forces are highly mobile, and it is difficult to know their exact whereabouts.
 Kony and other LRA leaders move on foot in small separate groups with their fighters and abductees through remote bush terrain between the borders of Congo, CAR, and South Sudan.
 They do not have permanent camps, avoid roads and often make great efforts to cover their tracks.
 The LRA leaders used to communicate by satellite phone and two-way radios but no longer do so for fear their locations will be identified through monitoring.
 Instead they send messages via runners, letters posted on trees or left under rocks, or occasional face-to-face meetings at pre-determined locations in isolated areas.

 This story will be a short look at Konys Lords Resistance Army (LRA) and those aligned against it.